nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 author = "Jean-Noël Moyne"
 +++

-## A new JetStream feature
+## A New JetStream Feature
-One of the new features that was released with nats-server version 2.9 that is called the "new per subject discard policy".
-This blog post will attempt to describe this new feature as well as give a practical example of how it can be used to provide exactly-once message publication quality of service through 'infinite' deduplication that goes beyond what the existing deduplication window features of JS (and what distributed log Streaming systems such as Kafka, Pulsar and others) can do.
+One of the new features that was released with nats-server version 2.9 is the "new per subject discard policy".
+This blog post will describe this new feature as well as give a practical example of how it can be used to provide exactly-once message publication quality of service through 'infinite' deduplication that goes beyond what the existing deduplication window features of JetStream (and what distributed log Streaming systems such as Kafka, Pulsar and others) can do.

-In order to understand what this new feature is (bear with me here, as it introduces a subtle change in behavior) rather than just describe it, let me instead start by first describing one of the very useful functionalities that it now enables.
+In order to understand what this new feature is (bear with me here, as it introduces a subtle change in behavior) rather than just describe it, let me instead start by first describing one of the useful functionalities it now enables.

 ## What can it do for you?